AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 ### Reflection with PoS chains / otherwise unsafe consensus algs (like PoA)

-- helps solve *nothing at stake* problem b/c history is committed to thermodynamically (b/c of reflection in PoW chains), even with internal-based-stake (i.e. ROO); slashing can happen on like a 'watchdog' chain to ensure bad actors can't get away with it
+- helps solve *nothing at stake* problem b/c history is committed to thermodynamically (b/c of reflection in PoW chains), even with internal-based-stake (i.e., ROO); slashing can happen on like a 'watchdog' chain to ensure bad actors can't get away with it
 - provides easy way for corps to run darkchains for whatever they want (tho *how* exactly you do the dark bit is ??) -- nb: doesn't make sense to do them as simplex-chains, they can just be dapp chains.
 - "anyone" can make a little PoS chain to add to security
-- PoS chains could like safely provide mb up to 50% of security? this would mean a 50% reduction in energy usage (not that a reduction of that complexity matters -> energy usage still of same complexity, i.e. O(n))
+- PoS chains could like safely provide mb up to 50% of security? this would mean a 50% reduction in energy usage (not that a reduction of that complexity matters -> energy usage still of same complexity, i.e., O(n))
   - mb just 33% security
 - how to balance PoW rewards with PoS? if staking is just 'free money' then why would ppl mine? possible options: lower reward, burning coins is required, other?
 - would deffo need a deposit for PoS chains, still. can't start a chain from nothing, need some cost (or opportunity cost at least)